YoloDev/YoloDev.Expecto.TestSdk/README.md

 dotnet add package YoloDev.Expecto.TestSdk
 ```

-In addition, it might be nesesary to disable the automatic generation of
+In addition, it might be necessary to disable the automatic generation of
 a `program.fs` file by msbuild, depending on your target framework.
 To do
 so, set `GenerateProgramFile` to false in the `fsproj` file, as seen bellow: